danmack/readfile1-rs/README.md

 * populate a buffer safely leveraging the vector (Vec) built in type
 * how to use match with error handling

 Hope this is useful.
-I think points out how syntaxtically complex rust can be to do some very simple things as compared to C and higher level languages.
+I think points out how syntactically complex rust can be to do some very simple things as compared to C and higher level languages.